Coil-to-globule collapse of active polymers: a Rouse perspective: Building a continuous minimal active polymer model

-{Also in this model, as in the previous one, we avoid imposing the boundary conditions Eq.~(\ref{eq:BC_model}) and, again, this amounts to introducing forces and torques on the edges of the polymer whose magnitude, direction and time correlation are, in principle, out of control and will be determined a posteriori.} {Notice that} the ratio of the bending rigidity, $W$, and the strength of the monomer-monomer interactions $Q$ identifies the persistence length
+and hence the sum in Eq.~\eqref{eq:denom} will keep finite even when $n\rightarrow \infty$.} Notice that the ratio of the bending rigidity, $W$, and the strength of the monomer-monomer interactions $Q$ identifies the persistence length

 (where $b$ is the monomer length) and the number of Kuhn segments~\cite{Rubinstein}